WEBVTT

 No, she's Chancellor Flavia.

-You know, I just thought it was really beautiful, so much of it
+You know, I just thought it was really beautiful, so much of it, you know?

 00:09:33.720 --> 00:09:34.259